Gunnar Wetterberg

-Per Gunnar Wetterberg, (born 18 January 1953) is a Swedish author and historian.
+Per Gunnar Wetterberg (born 18 January 1953) is a Swedish author and historian.

 Between 1999 and 2013, he was Sacos CEO for social policies.
 Since 2010, he is a freelancing writer for Expressen.
 He has authored several books and has in later years appeared on several television shows for SVT.
-He is also a board member of Sveriges Radio since 2013, and as well on the board of Lunds University since 2017.
-Gunnar Westerberg was in the early 1960s, a board member of SECO, he studied at Lunds University.
+He is also a board member of Sveriges Radio since 2013, and as well on the board of Lund University since 2017.
+Gunnar Westerberg was in the early 1960s, a board member of SECO, he studied at Lund University.

 He studied history but ended his studies in 1975 to start working at the Foreign office.
-He has also worked at the Riksrevisionsverket, finance department having worked with the department of public economy and structure between 1992 and 1995.
-He is part of the panel of expert on the SVT show Fråga Lund, he has along with Parisa Amiri won two seasons of the SVT show På spåret.
+He has also worked at the National Swedish Accounting and Audit Bureau (Riksrevisionsverket), finance department having worked with the department of public economy and structure between 1992 and 1995.
+He is part of the panel of expert on the SVT show Fråga Lund; he has along with Parisa Amiri won two seasons of the SVT show På spåret.